 Bleaching, bronzing, chlorosis, mottling, stippling, tissue death, and weather fleck are common symptoms of ozone damage.
 Weather fleck starts as small, dark green water-soaked areas.
 Within hours, those lesions turn brown, then tan or white.
 At higher ozone concentrations, this process can occur in just two or three hours.

-You might mistake weather fleck for spider mite feeding, except that symptoms are usually seen on the upper surface of mature leaves first, followed by younger and older leaves.
+You might mistake weather fleck for spider mite feeding, except weather fleck symptoms are usually seen on the upper surface of mature leaves first, followed by younger and older leaves.
 Spider mites almost always start on the underside of leaves, trying to stay hidden.

 As ozone exposure continues, damage spreads to both sides of the leaves.
 Mature plants are more resistant to ozone than younger plants, but those damaged areas are dead tissue.
 Weather fleck doesn’t look very impressive, but those tiny damaged areas can merge and form bigger problems.

-Many garden ornamentals, such as dahlia, fuchsia, lilac, marigold, and salvia are also very sensitive to ozone levels.
+Many garden ornamentals, such as dahlia, fuchsia, lilac, marigold, and salvia are very sensitive to ozone levels.
+The list of edible plants highly susceptible to ozone damage is rather long.

 If you live in an area with lots of ozone, you may want to focus your gardening efforts on somewhat resistant cucumbers and peppers.
 What else can you do?